TableBench/TableBench/README.md

 > The brand new [Leaderboard](https://tablebench.github.io/) is now live!
 We’re excited to invite submissions, which will be dynamically updated in real-time.
 For submission guidelines, please refer to the Submission section in the leaderboard website.
 >
 > 3. **🔍 Refined Evaluation Metrics**:
 > In response to community feedback and in-depth discussions, we've updated the evaluation metrics for Fact Checking, Numerical Reasoning, and Data Analysis.
-You can find the detailed specifications of these new metrics here.
+You can find the detailed specifications of these new metrics in Section `📐 Evaluation Metrics`
 >
 > **🚀Jan.
 21, 2025🚀**:
 >